top of page

 Metal provides no special effects.

-Sand reduces the movement range by 1 for fighters and drones that don’t have the Desert property.
+Sand reduces the movement range by 1 for troops that lack the Nomadic property.
 But it will never reduce their movement down to zero.
 Sand can slow them, but it won’t stop them.
-Desert cards also temporarily have 8-way movement and traction in sand.
-Sand also doubles productivity for resources that have the Desert property.
+Nomadic troops have +1 movement and 8-way movement in sand.

-Snow prevents and cures viruses.
-It also makes fighters and drones slip diagonally instead of moving orthogonally unless they are Frostproof or have Traction.
-Frostproof cards also temporarily have 8-way movement and traction in snow.
-And snow doubles productivity for Frostproof resources.
+Snow makes fighters and drones slip diagonally instead of moving orthogonally unless they are frostproof.
+Frostproof troops have +1 movement and 8-way movement while in snow.

 Note that if you attach Amphibious equipment to a landlocked fighter or drone, that will make it no longer landlocked.

-Sacred Flame provides healing by 1 to fighters and drones positioned orthogonally adjacent upon their arrival and at the start of their subsequent turns.
+Sacred Flames provide healing by 1 to fighters and drones positioned orthogonally adjacent (i.e. not diagonally) upon their arrival and at the start of their subsequent turns.
 Fighters shoved into a sacred flame are immediately destroyed.
 Barriers cannot be constructed on the edge of a sacred flame.
 When hit directly by a turret attack, a sacred flame turns into a toxic fire.

-Toxic Fire Fighters shoved into a sacred flame are immediately destroyed.
-Toxic fire gradually spreads at the start of every round to adjacent grass.
-Walls block this spread but barriers are eventually destroyed by it.
-Barriers cannot be constructed on the edge of a toxic fire.
+Toxic Fires Fighters shoved into a Toxic Fire are immediately destroyed.
+Toxic Fire gradually spreads at the start of every round to adjacent grass.
+Walls block this spread, but barriers are eventually destroyed by it.
+Barriers cannot be constructed on the edge of a Toxic Fire.

-Obstructions There are also obstructions, which are holes in the battlefield at some spaces.
-Some of these holes are partially filled with water, but you still can’t enter them.
-Barriers cannot be constructed on the edge of obstructions.
+Holes Some holes are partially filled with water, but you still can’t enter them.
+Barriers cannot be constructed on the edge of holes.

 Campaigns